requery/requery/README.md

 Code generation
 ---------------

-Generated entities from Abstract or Interface classes.
-Use JPA annotations or requery annotations.
-Requery will generate getter/setters, equals() and hashcode().
+Generate entities from Abstract or Interface classes.
+Use JPA annotations or requery annotations. requery will generate getter/setters, equals() and hashcode() when needed.

 Supported Databases
 -------------------